Nettlebed: History

 The earliest known records of the name "Nettlebed" are from the 13th century.
 The Inquisitiones post mortem record it as Netelbedde in 1252 and 1276.
 The name does mean a nettlebed: a place overgrown with nettles.
-Nettlebed village is on an ancient route through the Chiltern Hills between Henley on Thames and Wallingford, which for centuries was part of a trunk route between London and Oxford.
+Nettlebed village is on an ancient route through the Chiltern Hills between Henley-on-Thames and Wallingford, which for centuries was part of a trunk route between London and Oxford.
 The road between Henley and Wallingford was made into a turnpike in 1736 and ceased to be a turnpike in 1873.
 It is now classified as the A4130.
 Nettlebed's strategic position led to its having several pubs, inns and coaching inns.
 They included the White Hart, which is 17th-century, and the Bull Inn and Sun Inn, which are 18th-century.
 Only the White Hart in the High Street is still trading.

 Nettlebed had a sub-post office and general store in Watlington Street.
 It has now ceased trading and is a private house.
 In 2012 Thierry Kelaart and Patrick Heathcote-Amory, son of Sir Ian Heathcote-Amory were married at St Bartholomew's parish church.
 Michael Middleton acted as father of the bride and guests included the Duchess of Cambridge.
-The house at 25, High Street, also known as the Old Priest House, is a Grade II listed building.
-The building is probably 16th-century with an 18th-century front and 19th-century windows.
+The Old Priest House, on the High Street, is a Grade II listed building.

 Parish church

+Nettlebed is served by the Church of St Bartholomew.
 The Church of England parish of Saint Bartholomew was originally a chapelry of the adjacent parish of Benson.
 There is a record of the Empress Matilda giving the benefice of Benson, including chapels at Nettlebed and Warborough, to the Augustinian Abbey at nearby Dorchester, Oxfordshire in about 1140.
 The Medieval church building was replaced in 1845–46 by the present Gothic Revival brick building, designed by a member of the Hakewill family of architects.
 The only surviving part of the previous church is the lower stages of the brick west tower, which seems to be 18th-century.

-The church has some 20th-century stained glass windows, including two made in 1970 by John Piper and Patrick Reyntiens.
+The church has some 20th-century stained glass windows, including two designed by John Piper and made by Patrick Reyntiens.
 One is the chancel east window, in which a central tree of life is flanked by fish on one side and butterflies on the other.
 The other is the baptistery south window in the south aisle.
 This shows a tree of life with birds perching in it including an owl, a hawk and a pheasant.
 The tower has a ring of six bells, all cast by Charles and George Mears of the Whitechapel Bell Foundry in 1846.

+Joyce Grove

+The Scottish banker Robert Fleming bought Joyce Grove in 1903, along with its 2000 acre estate.
+A new house was commissioned from the architect C.E.
+Mallows in 1908.
+After Robert Fleming's death in 1938 the house and its grounds were given to St Mary's Hospital, London.
+Joyce Grove was used as a convalescent home during the war, and more recently became a Sue Ryder Care Home.